I’m the author of Eat With Joy: Redeeming God’s Gift of Food, published by InterVarsity Press in February, 2013.

 (You can buy it from the publisher, at Hearts & Minds Books, Amazon, Powell’s, Barnes and Noble, Christianbook.com, or wherever it is you buy books.
 And if you’re not the book-buying type, you can ask your library to stock it.)

-I’m also the author of a book about Jesus for children with the working title God’s Upside-Down Kingdom.
+I’m also the author of a book about Jesus for children called The Unexpected Way.
 It’s the third in a series launched by Peter Enns.
 The publisher is Olive Branch Books, a division of Peace Hill Press, which produces quality educational materials for children.
-Expect to see that book sometime in 2013.
+Expect to see that book sometime in 2014.

 I live in Malawi (that’s in south-central Africa) with my husband, Tim, who is a lecturer in Old Testament/Hebrew Bible at Zomba Theological College (basically, a seminary) where I also teach writing.
-Once a week, I volunteer at the local hospital in the women’s health departments (my favorite is labor & delivery.)
-We have two little boys.
+We have two Lego-obsessed boys.

 My masthead is indeed a sideways picture of me holding a blanket I made, with my signature wild tights peeking out from the bottom.
 I made this blanket out of scraps of old jeans, and I think that writing is often like that blanket–scraps we’ve taken from things gathered here and there, patched together into something that’s useful, and maybe even comforting.